Insights

 All the beneficiaries must be non-ordinarily residents or domiciled in Malta or individuals whose income is exempt from tax.
 Ordinary residents of Malta are those who stay in the country for six months or at least 183 days in any calendar year.

 If the income is obtained from outside Malta but is received by the trustee in Malta, then the trustee must notify the beneficiaries and inform them of their duties under the Income Tax Act.
-The tax would only be chargeable in Malta on the local income and gains and not on any foreign income or gains if the beneficiaries are neither residents nor domiciled in Malta.
+Essentially, the tax would only be chargeable in Malta on the local income and gains and not on any foreign income or gains if the beneficiaries are neither residents nor domiciled in Malta.

 However, if the beneficiaries are ordinarily residents but not domiciled in Malta, the tax would be chargeable on the local source of income and gains and the income from a foreign source will be remitted to Malta.
 The transparency rule would not exempt foreign income remitted to Malta by trustees but liability at the beneficiary level.